ad1706/ad1706/README.md

 ## ☀ About Me

-A creative with a zest for development, I enjoy working in collaborative environments where ideas can flourish.
+A creative undergrad with a zest for development, I enjoy working in collaborative environments where ideas can flourish.
 Eager to learn new technologies and enhance my competency in the professional world.
+Currently delving into frameworks such as Django and strengthening my foundation in data structures and algorithms.

 ## 💻 My Tech Stack